gardener/gardener/docs/deployment/getting_started_locally_with_extensions.md

 The `kubeconfig` of your Kubernetes cluster you would like to use as seed should be placed at `./example/provider-extensions/seed/kubeconfig`.
 Additionally, please maintain the configuration of your seed in `./example/provider-extensions/gardenlet/values.yaml`.
 It is automatically copied from `values.yaml.tmpl` in the same directory when you run `make gardener-extensions-up` for the first time.
 It also includes explanations of the properties you should set.

-Using a Gardener cluster as seed simplifies the process, because some configuration options can be taken from `shoot-info` and creating DNS entries and TLS certificates is automated.
+Using a Gardener Shoot cluster as seed simplifies the process, because some configuration options can be taken from `shoot-info` and creating DNS entries and TLS certificates is automated.

 However, you can use different Kubernetes clusters for your seed too and configure these things manually.
 Please configure the options of `./example/provider-extensions/gardenlet/values.yaml` upfront.
 For configuring DNS and TLS certificates, `make gardener-extensions-up`, which is explained later, will pause and tell you what to do.